-Daniel Ruzumna is a partner in the firm’s Litigation Department and leads its White Collar Defense and Investigations Group.
-Mr. Ruzumna is also a member of the firm’s False Claims Act and Whistleblower Defense Team, Structured Finance Litigation Team, and Sports Group.
+Daniel Ruzumna is a partner in the firm's Litigation Department and leads its White Collar Defense and Investigations Group.
+Mr. Ruzumna is also a member of the firm's False Claims Act and Whistleblower Defense Team, Privacy and Data Security Team, and Structured Finance Litigation Team.
 He has extensive trial and appellate experience, having served as lead counsel in numerous jury trials and arbitrations and having briefed and argued nearly a dozen cases before federal and state courts of appeal.

 Mr. Ruzumna is a frequent commentator on issues of criminal law, investigations, and asset forfeiture, and is often interviewed for television and newspaper stories on white collar criminal issues.
 He recently appeared on Bloomberg Television and an affiliate of CNBC to discuss the insider trading laws and recent prosecutions involving alleged violations of the securities laws.
 Mr. Ruzumna also serves as counsel to the Anti-Money Laundering and Financial Crimes Committee of the Securities Industry and Financial Markets Association (SIFMA), with a focus on anti-corruption compliance issues.